 Records Maintenance and Release of Information

 Often, students request a Dean's Certification from MIT commenting on their behavior or disciplinary record at MIT as part of an application for graduate or professional school, employment, or for another purpose.
-All such forms should be directed to OSC.
+All such forms should be directed to OSCCS.
 Many institutions (e.g., employers, graduate schools) have a form they would like you to use; our office accepts such forms.
-Please bring them to W20-507 or send them electronically to email@example.com.
+Please bring them to W20-507 or send them electronically to firstname.lastname@example.org.
 We will require a signed authorization from you before releasing any information.
 Please allow three days for processing.

 Records Release Practice

 If you are considering authorizing a release of your discipline records, we encourage you to contact us.
 We can review the details of what, if any, information we will release from your specific record.
-Please note that we will require a written authorization from you before releasing your records; we have a
+Please note that we will require a written authorization from you before releasing your records; we have a form linked below that you can use for this purpose.

 - In general, all discipline records are maintained by the Institute for eight years from the date of incident.
 Their release to people outside MIT will be governed by the Records Release Practice described above, but they will be maintained for the eight-year period to verify aggregate data published annually in MIT's Annual Security and Fire Safety Report as required by a federal law known as the Clery Act.